Introduction

 If you say that the Lord said, or that he sent you his angel to tell you something [which is still the Lord said by extension], then it must come true, otherwise you have been under the influence of or have taken part in being a lying spirit.

 We are liberated from fearing such a prophet, and unfortunately in this scenario, EGW was so specific, that what she said can’t be undone.
-While I do believe she said most things in accordance to the bible, her words can no longer be considered infallible, since here we can establish that she has spoken presumptuously.
+While I do believe she said most things in accordance to the Bible, her words can no longer be considered infallible, since here we can establish that she has spoken presumptuously.

 And if you say in your heart, ‘How will we recognize the word which the LORD has not spoken?’
 When the prophet speaks in the name of the LORD, and the thing does not happen or come true, that is the thing which the LORD has not spoken.
 The prophet has spoken it presumptuously; you are not to be afraid of him.

-Deuteronomy 18:21-22 Tweet
+Deuteronomy 18:21-22

 Setting Time Limits on Christs Return